bradfrost/atomic-design/chapter-1.md

 As designers quickly discovered, creating multi-device Web experiences involves a lot more than creating squishy pages.
 Each individual piece of an interface contains its own unique challenges and opportunities in order for it to look and function beautifully across many screen sizes and environments.

-How can we present primary navigation-typically displayed as a horizontal list on large screens–in a thoughtful way on smaller screens?
+How can we present primary navigation — typically displayed as a horizontal list on large screens — in a thoughtful way on smaller screens?
 How do lightboxes, breadcrumbs, and carousels translate to smaller viewports and alternate input types?
 It’s these questions that led me to create [This Is Responsive](http://bradfrost.github.io/this-is-responsive/index.html), a showcase of responsive patterns that demonstrate the various ways a particular component could be executed in a responsive environment.

 While This Is Responsive is successful at articulating how these interface patterns can scale across screen sizes and environments, it’s still up to designers and developers to put these patterns into action.
 And as it turns out, that’s a lot of work.